HockChong/Google-Data-Analytics-Capstone-Project-Cyclistic-bike-share-analysis/README.md

 have chosen Cyclistic for their mobility needs.

 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
-In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders diƸer, why casual riders would buy a membership, and how digital media could aƸect their marketing tactics.
+In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders difer, why casual riders would buy a membership, and how digital media could aƸect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.